qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_custom_themes.rst

 Extending Themes
 ================

-If you want to stick with an existing theme and only like to add or modify some appearances, change colors or or fonts the best way to go is to extend a theme and to create an own meta theme which sets your extended theme.
+If you want to stick with an existing theme and only like to add or modify some appearances, change colors or fonts the best way to go is to extend a theme and to create an own meta theme which sets your extended theme.

 For example you like to add some appearances (of your own widgets) to the Modern theme you can simply extend the appearance theme of the Modern theme.